jeshocarmel/jeshocarmel.github.io/_posts/2018-11-09-bitcoin_impact_on_banks_and_corporates.markdown

 ![draw_crowd](/assets/images/us_gov_corporates.jpeg){:class="img-responsive"}

-**The above picture says a 1000 words about what governments are doing to control the bitcoin influence on economy**.
+**The above picture tells 1000 words about what governments are doing to control the bitcoin influence on their economies**.

 **`` A foolproof battle tested technology such as blockchain can cause a disruption to the entire world``**.
 Any guess what the multinational corporations do when they hear that a disruption like blockchain is likely to happen?

 They all claim that they have mastered the tech and start filing their patents to attract potential customers.

 | ![corporate_leaders](/assets/images/corporate.jpg){:class="img-responsive"} |